 Understanding best practices for version control in the DevOps pipeline

-Change the application version number each time you deploy changes to a production system.
-As a best practice, use semantic versioning, because it offers a logical set of rules about when to increase each version number.
+As a best practice, use semantic versioning when changing the version number, because it offers a logical set of rules about when to increase each version number.

 When you use semantic versioning, the part of the version number that is incremented communicates the significance of the change.
 Additional information about semantic versioning is available on the web.